sbt/website/src/sphinx/Howto/logging.md

 [warn]          ^
 ```

-The quickest way to change logging levels is by using the error, warn,
+The quickest way to change logging levels is by using the `error`,
-info, or debug commands.
-These set the default logging level for
+`warn`, `info`, or `debug` commands.
+These set the default logging level
-commands and tasks.
+for commands and tasks.
 For example,

 ``` {.sourceCode .console}
 > warn
 ```

 will by default show only warnings and errors.
 To set the logging level
-before any commands are executed on startup, use -- before the logging
+before any commands are executed on startup, use `--` before the logging
 level.
 For example,

 ``` {.sourceCode .console}